zuplo/docs/docs/articles/dev-portal-json.md

   the tabs of most browsers.
 This should be a full, valid https URL.
 Default: https://cdn.zuplo.com/dev-portal/v2/favicon-dev.ico
 - **sitePathname** - The path on your gateway's domain at which the Developer Portal is accessed.
-By default it is '/docs' but you can customize this to be anything nested in the root folder.
-Note, it must start with a / but cannot be / alone.
+By default it's '/docs' but you can customize this to be anything nested in the root folder.
+Note, it must start with a / but can't be / alone.
 - **generateExamples** - Use the schema property on your route's `requestBody` and `responses` entries to generate example request and response bodies in the